 Wind energy remains one of the biggest, fastest, cheapest ways to cut carbon pollution.
-In 2018 alone, wind cut over 43 million cars’ worth of CO2 emissions, an amount that represents around 11 percent of total electric sector carbon emissions.
+In 2019 alone, wind cut over 42 million cars’ worth of CO2 emissions.
 This amount will only increase as wind energy continues its healthy growth trajectory.
-And because wind’s costs have fallen by 69 percent since 2009, these reductions are made cost effectively.
+And because wind’s costs have fallen by 70 percent over the last decade, these reductions are made cost effectively.

 Climate change poses a substantial threat to human health and the environment, and AWEA supports policies that reduce carbon pollution, including by accurately valuing wind’s zero-carbon electricity.